zjsteyn/pibox/index.md

-# Welcome to the SolarPi Page
+# Welcome to the PiBox Page

 This pages will give you a quick overview of the porject as well as links to relevant RaspberryPi sdcard images.